Swayam4717/communication_support/README.md

 2. Child opens the installed Android APK and joins the room.
 3. Parent sends a session from the web app.
 4. Android child receives the native overlay alert.
-5. Child opens the message from the overlay.
+5. Child opens the message from the overlay and lands directly on the active question screen when child setup is already complete.
 6. Child answers by tapping an option or using Guided Speech Practice.
 7. Child manually presses Send Answer.
 8. Parent receives the response in realtime.